ChatKitty/chatkitty-api-docs/source/android/index.html.md

 To make calls to ChatKitty through the Chat SDK, a user session must be initiated.

-You can initiate a user session using the [unique username](/platform#properties-6) of a user, or with the username and a **challenge code** if the user isn't a guest.
+You can initiate a user session using the [unique username](/platform#properties-6) of a user, or with a username and a **challenge code** if the user isn't a guest.

 <aside class="notice">
  A username must be unique within a ChatKitty application.<br/>